Professor David Perkins

 Professor of Rural Health Research, Centre for Rural and Remote Mental Health

 The University of Newcastle

 Professor David Perkins is Professor of Rural Health Research at the Centre for Rural and Remote Mental Health, The University of Newcastle.
 Previously, David was Director of the Centre for Remote Health Research at the Broken Hill University Department of Rural Health, University of Sydney.
 He completed his doctorate in the UK and worked as a senior manager in the NHS.
 He has held academic positions at the Universities of Kent, Wollongong, New South Wales, and Sydney.
 David served as editor in chief of the Australian Journal of Rural Health and is an Associate Editor of the International Journal of Integrated Health Care.
 He has published widely in Australia and overseas in peer reviewed articles, reports, edited books and an authored textbook on health economics.
 He is convenor of the Orange Declaration group of academics, policy makers and managers advocating for a more nuanced approach to mental health policy and services and co-director of the International Foundation for Integrated Care, Australia.

-Professor Russell Roberts
+Professor Russell Roberts (Chair)

-Professor Charles Sturt University & Sydney University
+Charles Sturt University

 Living in Orange NSW, Russell has previously served as Director of Mental Health in Western NSW (encompassing an area of over 550,000 square kilometres with over 1,000 staff), on the NSW Mental Health Commission Advisory Council, as Director of Clinical Training at Griffith University, Queensland, as Head of School Health at Flinders University and as a Clinical Psychologist in rural South Australia.